 Tip #6: Develop a Social Media Marketing Strategy

 Social media is a powerful and free advertising tool.
-Between the many social media platforms, a massage therapist can reach a large audience and increase brand awareness.
+Between the many social media platforms, a massage therapist can reach a large audience and increase brand awareness with social media marketing.
 It can be a challenge to manage several different social media pages at once.
 That is why it is vital to have a social media advertising strategy.